-The use of phones and other personal technology is another emerging area of professionalism that many in the workforce (not just young people) struggle with.
-Again, the expectations may vary from site to site, but generally, phones should be away during work hours.
+Expectations may vary from site to site, but generally, phones should be away during work hours.

 Using technology steals your attention from the task or people you have in front of you.
 This leads to lower quality work because of your divided focus.
-This isn't fair to that person you're serving or to your employer who is expecting your complete effort while on the clock.